oracle-livelabs/adb/shared/workshops/adb-datastudio/data-load/6-feed.md

   ![Creation of a rule to notify the OCI topic when an object is created](images/create-rule.png)

-This has now created a rule that will send a notification message to the OCI Topic when an object is created in the bucket, for example a new file arrives.
-As the Live Table Feed we set up early is subscribed to that topic, it will run when this message is sent.
+This has now created a rule that will send a notification message to the OCI Topic when an object is created in the bucket, for example when a new file arrives.
+As the Live Table Feed we set up earlier is subscribed to that topic, it will run when this message is sent, check for any files named *.csv, and load them into the MOVIE\_SALES table.

 If required, we can set up another rule for object update.
 This should be specified in exactly the same way, but with 'Object - Update' selected as the Event Type, and with a display name such as 'Updated\_moviesales\_object'.